Ada-Developers-Academy/core-unit-1/approaching-a-problem/pseudocode-and-logic.md

 ##### !end-options
 ##### !answer

-* The developer started with a lot of readable pseudocode, and replaced the pseudocode with Python code step-by-step, starting with the "outermost" (non-indented) pseudocode
+* The developer started by writing out subproblems in a numbered list, then used that list to write a lot of readable pseudocode, and replaced the pseudocode with Python code step-by-step, starting with the "outermost" (non-indented) pseudocode

 ##### !end-answer